Skip to main content

 What is the Comparison mode?

 Find out how to use Wooclap's Comparison mode.
-Create deeper engagement with your audience through competition during presentation.

 Understanding Wooclap's Comparison mode

-Step 1: Turning on the Comparison mode
+Turning on the Comparison mode

 This will duplicate the event and link the copy to the original.
+You will see the mention [Comparison] before the new event's name.

-Step 2: Start your second session and display the results of both sessions
+Start your second session and display the results of both sessions

 When displaying real-time results in the duplicate, you will notice an additional button on the left side of the screen.
 Click on that button to compare the results of both sessions.